 Set The Stage

-A dark, comfortable room is essential to a good night’s sleep.
-Even the glow from a to bring alarm clock could interrupt your shut-eye.
+A dark and comfortable room is essential to a good night’s sleep.
+Even the glow from a to bright alarm clock could interrupt your shut-eye.
 If blocking out all of the lights isn’t an option, try a comfortable sleep mask for proper shut-eye.

 Leave The Snooze Button Alone

 It can be tempting to hit the snooze button and get in “just five more minutes” in the morning, but those five more minutes might ruin any of the sound sleep that you had gotten through the night.
 Your sleep has already been interrupted, and a short snooze isn’t going to bring you back to that much needed refreshing sleep.

 Choose Your Evenings Drinks Wisely